Dec 24, 2021

-In case you don’t know where to find it, you can try to disable your antivirus software entirely and reopen the site on your browser.
-If the error message is no longer there, you found the cause of the problem.
+If you don’t know where to find it, you can try to disable your antivirus entirely and reopen the site on your browser.
+If the error message is no longer there, this is the cause of the problem.

 7. Temporarily Disable Your VPN

-Temporarily disabling your VPN might remove some barriers between your connection and the website and allow you to check if it’s your VPN causing the error.
+Temporarily disabling your VPN might remove some barriers between you and the website and allow you to check if your VPN is causing the error.

 8. Try Accessing the Website via Proxy

-A proxy works similarly to a VPN in the sense that it reroutes your internet connection through a remote server.
-The difference is that a proxy doesn’t encrypt your connection, and you can only set it up on an application-by-application basis.
+A proxy works similarly to a VPN – it reroutes your internet traffic through a remote web server.
+The difference is that a proxy doesn’t encrypt your connection, and you can only set it up on the application layer.

-A proxy can help you check whether the website connects properly via “another network.”
-Think of it like using your neighbor’s WiFi to check if they can visit the website.
+A proxy can help you check whether the website connects properly via another network.
+Think of it as using your neighbor’s WiFi to check if they can visit the website.

-Or, if you already have a proxy server’s address and port number, you can set them up on your browser.
-Here’s how to set up Google Chrome to use a proxy server on Windows:
+Alternatively, if you already have a proxy server’s address and port number, you can set them up on your browser.
+Here’s how to set up a proxy server on Google Chrome on Windows:

-- Click the three dots in the top right corner and select Settings.
+- Click the three dots at the top-right corner and select Settings.

-- On the left sidebar, expand the Advanced menu and select System.
+- On the left sidebar, expand the Advanced menu and choose System.

 - Click Open your computer’s proxy settings.